 9) If you need to transfer to a second bus to reach your destination:

-You will get a small piece of paper.
-It is free.
-Go down town.
-Look for the second bus.
-Get on the second bus and give the driver the transfer paper.
+You will get a small piece of paper, which is a transfer paper.
+Transferring a bus is free.
+Go to the downtown bus hub and look for the next bus.
+Get on the bus and give the driver the transfer paper.

 To return to campus, reverse the process.